Nursing home employee accused of stealing over $100k from elderly - NewsBreak

 According to an affidavit, Myler worked as an accounts receivable manager at Villa St. Francis in Olathe, Kansas.
 She was asked to resign from her position on Dec.
 9, 2020 due to poor performance.

-The court document shows in the weeks after she was asked to resign, more than $40,000 had been transferred from a resident living at Villa St. Francis into Myler’s bank account.Arizona Jewish council sues to end gas chamber executions
+The court document shows in the weeks after she was asked to resign, more than $40,000 had been transferred from a resident living at Villa St. Francis into Myler’s bank account.Queen Elizabeth II tests positive for COVID

 When Villa St. Francis conducted an audit, it was determined that Myler made dozens of transfers and ATM withdrawals from the accounts of at least seven residents living at the facility, according to court documents.
 They also showed the transfers began more than two years ago.